-Secretary general hails strength of Caricom's unity
+Secretary General hails strength of Caricom's unity

-GEORGETOWN, Guyana (CMC) — The secretary general of the Caribbean Community (Caricom), Ambassador Irwin LaRocque has hailed the strength of Caricom's unity in the face of adversity brought by the onslaught of the COVID-19 pandemic in 2020.
+GEORGETOWN, Guyana (CMC) — The Secretary General of the Caribbean Community (Caricom) Ambassador Irwin LaRocque has hailed the strength of the Caribbean Community's unity in the face of adversity brought by the onslaught of the COVID-19 pandemic in 2020.

-“These financial resources would be invaluable to assist in recovery from the pandemic, and the continuing battle to adapt and mitigate the effects of climate change,” he said.
+“These financial resources would be invaluable to assist in recovery from the pandemic, and the continuing battle to adapt and mitigate the effects of climate change,” the secretary-general said.

-The secretary general also highlighted the major step taken earlier this month to enhance the involvement of major stakeholders in the Caricom Single Market and Economy (CSME), when he signed an MOU with the Caricom Private Sector Organisation through which it joined the Caribbean Congress of Labour as an associate institution of the community.
+The Secretary-General also highlighted the major step taken earlier this month to enhance the involvement of major stakeholders in the Caricom Single Market and Economy (CSME) when he signed an MOU with the Caricom Private Sector Organisation (CPSO), through which it joined the Caribbean Congress of Labour as an Associate Institution of the Community.

-“These two organisations, along with the representative body for civil society, are important voices to be heard in advancing the integration movement, particularly the CSME,” he noted.
+“These two Organisations along with the representative body for civil society are important voices to be heard in advancing the integration movement, particularly the CSME,” the secretary general noted.

-LaRocque said that governments across the region were not “throttled by the pandemic, [and this] was exemplified by the fact that seven member states and one associate member held general elections”.
+LaRocque said that governments across the region were not “throttled by the pandemic was exemplified by the fact that seven member states and one associate member held general elections.”

 “Issues arose in the aftermath of the elections in Guyana and the community responded to the invitation to assist in providing a resolution.
 This further underlined the spirit of community that is the hallmark of our integration.”

+He said that heads of government, ministerial councils and officials ensured that other priority issues apart from the pandemic engaged their attention by having virtual meetings intra-regionally and internationally provided the platform for advancing and protecting the community's interests.

-He said: “As challenging as 2020 has been we have not lost the vision of what the future can be, as demonstrated by the unity on which our community has drawn to manage the pandemic.”
+“As challenging as 2020 has been, we have not lost the vision of what the future can be,as demonstrated by the unity on which our community has drawn to manage the pandemic.”

+“There is much to celebrate in this joyous season.
+Let us make it a truly special and safe holiday season, while looking towards a brighter 2021.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login